Studiosity/grover/README.md

 The `wait_for_timeout` option can also be used to wait the specified number of milliseconds have elapsed.

+The `raise_on_request_failure` option, when enabled, will raise a `Grover::JavaScript::RequestFailedError` if the initial content request or any subsequent asset request returns a bad response or times out.

 The Chrome/Chromium executable path can be overridden with the `executable_path` option.

 Javascript can be executed on the page (after render and before conversion to PDF/image)